chanzhou/AutoCirc/README.md

 ## Output
 AutoCirc will output both the final predicted back splice junction file (circ.final.bed) and also some intermediate tmp files and log files.
 All are included in the specified output folder (default is “AutoCirc_output”).
+The output includes all posible candidate predicted back splice junctions, so please exclude the lowly expressed candidates with low expression levels by your own criteria.
+Usually, we only keep the circRNAs with at least two read counts after merging the results from replicates.

 The Final output file “circ.final.bed” follows the standard BED format as follows: